 - In the last year have you had a chest infection or an episode of pneumonia?

-I’ve already purchased cover for my asthma, do I need to keep you updated if my medical conditions change?
+I’ve already bought cover for my asthma, do I need to keep you updated if my medical conditions change?

-Yes, it is essential that you contact us if your medical conditions change so we can add any new conditions to your policy.
-You can update your medical conditions on your policy by calling our Customer Services Team, who will be happy to help you.
+Yes, it’s essential that you let us know if your health conditions change so we can add any new conditions to your policy.